openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 * id or energyId
 * securityId and energyId

-(1) this parameter is only kept for backward compatibility.
+(1) this parameter is kept for backward compatibility.

 All channels are read only.